 - No cover charges, buy-ins, compulsory minimum purchases, etc. can be imposed on the participants.

 - Participants can't play with cash, nor can they receive cash returns for their winnings.
 Instead, the liquor licensee can reward winners with non-monetary prizes.

-So don’t be skeptical when you find those glitzy free poker tournament offers from the licensed bars and pubs of the state, just remember to check that they stick to the rules detailed above, and you should be fine.
+So don’t be skeptical when you find that glitzy free poker tournament offer from the licensed bars and pubs of the state, just remember to check that they stick to the rules detailed above, and you should be fine.
 In fact, exemption from the strict anti-gambling state laws for such establishments is defined as a ‘statutory exemption for amusement gambling’, which also accommodates certain other games of chance, intellectual contests, gaming devices, athletic events, and games of skill.

-Arizona is a marvelous state to be in if you enjoy land based gambling, with several tribal land casinos offering hundreds of top class casino games, including slots and poker tournaments.
+Arizona is a marvelous state to be in if you enjoy land-based gambling, with several tribal land casinos offering hundreds of top-class casino games, including slots and poker tournaments.
 However, because there are no licensed Arizona registered online casinos, and because tribal casinos are not keen on offering their casino games online, the virtual gambling scene in Arizona is not exactly promising.

 In light of all the facts, it’s advisable for residents of Arizona to stick to licensed gambling in the form of all the legalized land-based casinos and poker tournaments at tribal casinos, nonprofit charitable poker tournaments, amusement gambling events, and so forth.